ravishchawla/Greenbook/README.md

 AndroidDesignProject
 ====================

-Android Design Project - 2340
+- Look on the wiki, I put up a small tutorial on gradle files

-!
-I have created a new branch called 'Reserve', which contains all the changes we have made so far.
-So, pull the repository to eclipse, and it should be there.
-So there is a backup, so we can mess around with Original all we want to.
+- I also created a new branch called `Reserve`, so pull that to your local rep. don't make changes to it, its just a backp in case we screw something up.

 https://github.com/rchawla8/AndroidDesignProject/wiki